ibzodiaz/GLiNER_finetuned/README.md

 Runs the model on the segmented data.

 Filters irrelevant types and computes key metrics: TP, FP, FN, precision, recall, F1-score.

+📌 Open-Schema NER
+The notebook Gliner_model.ipynb provided in this repository includes two main phases:

+Zero-shot evaluation
+The model (GLiNER) is first evaluated without any fine-tuning using a sliding window segmentation strategy with a 10% overlap.
+This allows us to assess its out-of-the-box performance on the annotated test set.

+Supervised fine-tuning
+The same model is then fine-tuned on the training portion of the dataset (after applying the same sliding window strategy), and re-evaluated on the test set.
+Only a subset of the model’s layers were updated during training, to avoid overfitting on limited annotated data.

 Selects the best strategy by minimizing the sum of FP + FN.